utec-cs2901-2019-2/easy-exam-grupo-iii/docs/user-stories.md

 [Epic] As a Teacher, I can contribute to the EasyExam Application.
 - As a Teacher, I can solve problems to contribute.
-- As a Teacher, I can rate problems to contribute.
+- As a Teacher, I can rate problems correctness to contribute.
+- As a Teacher, I can rate problems based on their difficulty.
 - As a Teacher, I can add new problems to contribute.

 ### Administrator's stories

 [Epic] As an Administrator, I can register an educational institute.
+- As an Administrator, I can remove a teacher from of an educational institutes access.
 - As an Administrator, I can register a teacher of an educational institute.
+- As an Administrator, I can apply a punishment to malicious users.

 ### Student's stories

 [Epic] As a Student, I can generate problem sets.
 - As a Student, I can select questions to fill a problem set.
+- As a Student, I can download a group of questions to practice

 [Epic] As a Student, I can validate and comment on problems and exercises.
+- As a Student, I can rate problems based on their difficulty
+- As a Student, I can comment on problems for other users to see